Vijay-Nirmal/WebInteractMCP/website/README.md

 ## 📄 License

-This website is part of the WebIntractMCP project and is licensed under the MIT License.
+This website is part of the WebInteractMCP project and is licensed under the MIT License.

 ## ✅ Setup Complete